 A simplified outline of the New Wave / Clean Climbing aid rating systems:

 - A0 or “French Free”: A free climb with an occasional aid move that does not require specialized aid climbing gear, such as etriers.
 This often involves pulling on bolts.

 - A1, C1-C2 (beginner): Considered beginner aid, most of the climbing is straight forward with secure placements.
 Some aid climbing gear, like hooks, cam hooks, even a couple pitons, (which are often fixed on beginner routes) may be necessary.

 - A2-A3, C2-C3 (intermediate): Moderate aid climbing with some tricky gear placements.
 There is no long fall potential, but some aid-specific gear is likely required.

 - A3+-A4, C3-C4 (advanced): Involves hard aid climbing with many tenuous placements in a row.
 Long or dangerous fall potential may exist.
 Gear may be secure, but will not hold falls.

 - A4-A5,C4-C5 (expert): Consecutive tenuous and body-weight only placements that could result in a fall of 20-meters or more.
 These require extreme technical expertise and mental strength.
 A single pitch could take many hours to lead.

 What terrifyingly hard aid climbing looks like:

-If you liked this article, we think you’ll also enjoy:
+If you liked this article on rock climbing grades, we think you’ll also enjoy: